TheThingsNetwork/docs/doc/content/lorawan/regional-limitations-of-rf-use/_index.md

 For example, devices operating in the 869.4-869.65 MHz range, which is sub-band P, have a duty cycle limitation of 10%, which means that a device can transmit for no more than 10% of the time.

-Usually, the limitations of sub-band K, L, M, N and Q are applied for uplink transmissions and the limitations of sub-band P are mainly applied for downlink transmissions.
-There are normally many more end device thatn gateways on a LoRaWAN network.
+Usually, the limitations of sub-bands K, L, M, N and Q are applied for uplink transmissions and the limitations of sub-band P are mainly applied for downlink transmissions.
+Usually, a number of end devices in a LoRaWAN network is way higher than a number of gateways.
 Gateways can therefore run into their duty cycle limit quicker than end devices.
-LoRaWAN's RX2 channel is normally chose to fall in sub-bad P to benefit from the higher duty cycle limit, and provide 10x more downlinks to gateways than to end devices to combat this imbalance.
+LoRaWAN's RX2 channel is normally chosen to fall into sub-bad P in order to benefit from the higher duty cycle limit, and provide 10x more downlinks to gateways instead of end devices.

-By default, the RX1 receive window for downlinks uses the same frequency as the preceding uplink, while the RX2 receive window uses a fixed frequency, with the default being 869.525 MHz at DR 0 using SF12 with 125 kHz.
+By default, the RX1 receive window for downlinks uses the same frequency as the preceding uplink, while the RX2 receive window uses a fixed frequency, with the default being 869.525 MHz at DR0 using SF12 with 125 kHz.

-The default frequency for beacon broadcasts and ping-slot transmissions for Class B end devices in Europe is 869.525 MHz.
-For LoRaWAN relays, channel 0 uses 865.1 MHz and 865.5 MHz for WOR (Wake On Radio) transmissions respectively, and channel 1 uses 865.3 MHz and 865.9 MHz for WOR ACK (Wake On Radio Acknowledgement) transmissions respectively.
+In Europe 869.525 MHz is used for [Class B beacon transmissions and ping slots](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lorawan-class-b-devices/).

 # US (902-928 MHz)

-The following regulations are applied to the USA, Canada, and all other countries in ITU Region 2 adopting the entire [FCC](https://www.fcc.gov/) (Federal Communications Commission) 47 CFR Part 15 regulations in the 902-928 ISM band.
+The following regulations are applied to the USA, Canada, and all other countries in ITU Region 2 adopting the entire [FCC](https://www.fcc.gov/) (Federal Communications Commission) 47 CFR (Code of Federal Regulations) Part 15 in the 902-928 ISM band.

 In the United States, the ISM band is divided into **80 channels**: 72 for uplink and 8 for downlink.